qiboteam/boostvqe/README.md

 ## Code structure

-The code is organized as follows:

-* `main.py`: performs boosted VQE training.
+The file `main.py` performs boosted VQE training.
-* `compiling.py`: compile DBQA.
-* `single_commutator_boosting.py`: Load the VQE architecture and apply DBI using single commutator rotation generator.

 The source code is located in `./src/boostvqe/.` and its composed of: